INRIA/scikit-learn-mooc/slides/ml_concepts.md

-They are different because there might be different noise, but also because there might be individuals with new configuration of features that we have not observed: different combinations of occupation, age, and marital status.
+They are different because there might be different noise, but also because there might be individuals with new configuration of features that we have not observed: different combinations of occupation, age, or marital status.

 ---